zaironjacobs/get-chrome-driver/README.md

 # Auto download ChromeDriver for the installed Chrome version
 # Optional: use output_path= to specify where to download the driver
-# Optional: use extract=True to extract the zip file
+# Optional: use extract=True to extract the file
 get_driver.auto_download(extract=True)

 # Download the stable driver release